- As low as $198/Night

 - Approximately 650 square feet

 Dunes Pointe is less than four blocks from the ocean, constructed overlooking a peaceful salt marsh and the esteemed Dunes Golf Club.
 This 1-bedroom, 1-bath condo will sleep 4.
 The bedroom has a king-sized bed and the living room has a queen sleeper couch.
-The kitchen is completely equipped with standard appliances and everything you need to feel right at home.
-This striking tucked away community will keep your price down.
-Enormous outdoor pool, outdoor hot tub, tennis courts and an area for picnicking and grilling!
+The kitchen is entirely equipped with standard appliances and everything you need to feel right at home.
+This handsome tucked away community will keep your price down.
+Substantial outdoor pool, outdoor hot tub, tennis courts and an area for picnicking and grilling!
 No need to worry about the laundry and the mountains of towels that seem to multiply, as this unit has a washer and dryer for your convenience.
 Dunes Pointe is on the north end of Myrtle Beach, but centrally located to most area attractions including shows, dining and outlet shopping.
-When you finish with your day, you can plan to relax on the screened porch overlooking the woods and appreciate ocean and marsh breezes.
+When you finish with your day, you can plan to relax on the screened porch overlooking the woods and savor ocean and marsh breezes.
 As much as you appreciate your family pets, you'll have to make other plans for them as this is a humans-only (no pet) condo.
 There are close by reputable boarding kennels and we'll be happy to furnish that information for you upon request.
-This is a astounding unit if you want to be very close to the ocean, while watching the budget.
+This is a phenomenal unit if you want to be very close to the ocean, while watching the budget.
 Non-smoking, of course.
 Please note there is no elevator in this building.

 LINENS (bed sheets, bath towels, hand towels, washcloths, bath mats and kitchen towels) ARE NOT PROVIDED.
 LINEN PACKAGES ARE OFFERED AND CAN BE ORDERED WHEN YOU SIGN YOUR RENTAL AGREEMENT.
 LINENS MUST BE REQUESTED 2 WEEKS IN ADVANCE AND PAID FOR AS WELL.